RisPNG/1.20.1-quilt-debu/README.md

 ```
 git clone https://github.com/RisPNG/1.20.1-quilt-debu
 ```
-#### 3. In your Minecraft launcher, edit the recently installed Quilt installation profile and expand the "MORE OPTIONS" setting.
+#### 3. Modify the newly installed Quilt installation profile in the Minecraft launcher.
 * Set the "GAME DIRECTORY" option to the location of the cloned repo.
-* Set the "JVM ARGUMENTS" to:
+* Expand the "MORE OPTIONS" section and set the "JVM ARGUMENTS" to:
 ```
 -Xmx2G -Xms2G -XX:+AlwaysActAsServerClassMachine -XX:+UnlockExperimentalVMOptions -XX:+UnlockDiagnosticVMOptions -XX:+AlwaysPreTouch -XX:+DisableExplicitGC -XX:+UseNUMA -XX:NmethodSweepActivity=1 -XX:ReservedCodeCacheSize=400M -XX:NonNMethodCodeHeapSize=12M -XX:ProfiledCodeHeapSize=194M -XX:NonProfiledCodeHeapSize=194M -XX:-DontCompileHugeMethods -XX:MaxNodeLimit=240000 -XX:NodeLimitFudgeFactor=8000 -XX:+UseVectorCmov -XX:+PerfDisableSharedMem -XX:+UseFastUnorderedTimeStamps -XX:+UseCriticalJavaThreadPriority -XX:ThreadPriorityPolicy=1 -XX:AllocatePrefetchStyle=3 -XX:+UseShenandoahGC -XX:ShenandoahGCMode=iu -XX:ShenandoahGuaranteedGCInterval=1000000 -XX:AllocatePrefetchStyle=1 -XX:+UseLargePages -XX:LargePageSizeInBytes=2m
 ```
-	* You may change the "-Xmx2G -Xms2G" flags based on your available RAM.
-Recommended is 8G.
+*You may change the "-Xmx2G -Xms2G" flags based on your available RAM.
+Recommended is 8G.*
 #### 4. If you want to update your local repo, open the terminal and execute the following command in the location of your cloned repo:
 ```
 git pull